pguijas/artiluxio/README.md

 ## 📚 Documentation

 It is well known among the AI community that the training, but also the inference, process of AI models is considerably demanding in terms of time and energy consumption.
-Therefore, we have follow several [Green Software Patterns](https://patterns.greensoftware.foundation/) to increase in some extent the efficiency of our software.
+Therefore, we have followed several [Green Software Patterns](https://patterns.greensoftware.foundation/) to increase in some extent the efficiency of our software.

 1. **Optimize the size of AI/ML models**.
 We have considered two models for our project, each of one is made up of two modules: one to predict the style features of an image, and another to transform the input image with those features.
 They consist in the same architecture but using different data types.
 Specifically, we have tested an image style transfer called [Magenta](https://tfhub.dev/google/magenta/arbitrary-image-stylization-v1-256/2).
 The first version uses float16, consisting in a 4.7Mb of prediction layer and 0.4Mb of style transfer module.
 The second, which uses int8, weighs 2.8Mb in the case of the prediction module and 0.2Mb in the case of the style transfer module, almost **half** the original size!
 However, the drawback of the second version is that it cannot be run on the GPU, so some tests should be launched to check whether the size of the model or the speed is preferable.